 Our air is filled with electrically charged particles.
-You may be more aware of the presence of these negative ions after a rain storm with lightning.
+You may be more aware of the presence of these negative ions after a rainstorm with lightning.
 You can feel it in the air.

 Today we have more positive ions, creating an imbalance.
 Positive in this instance being negative.
-Free radicals (positive ions) can be produced by: heating and cooling systems, TVs, radios, computers, exhaust, smoke, smog, radiation, and harmful chemicals.
-They damage cells and may affect the chances of cancer and increase aging.
+Free radicals (positive ions) can be produced by heating and cooling systems, TVs, radios, computers, exhaust, smoke, smog, radiation, and harmful chemicals.
+They damage cells and may affect the chances of cancer and increase ageing.
 Slipping by the beach on your way home from work is the best way to balance yourself up and suck in some fresh air.